Remuneration

 The Shareholders' Meeting

-• Resolves, with a binding vote, on the first Section of the Remuneration Report and with a non-binding vote on the second Section of the Report;
+• resolves, with a binding vote, on the first section of the Report on Remuneration Policy and Remuneration Paid, and with a non-binding vote on the second section of the Report;

-• determines the compensation of the members of the Board of Directors and the Board of Statutory Auditors, at the time of appointment and for their entire term of office, until otherwise determined by the Shareholders’ Assembly;
+• determines the compensation for members of the Board of Directors and the Board of Auditors;

 • resolves, upon proposal by the Board of Directors, any remuneration plans based on financial instruments pursuant to Article 114-bis of the TUF.